kdl-org/kdl/CONTRIBUTING.md

 You can build the formatted versions or the intermediate RFCXML file using https://author-tools.ietf.org/ or locally by running `make`.
-To preserve the intermediate RFCXML form in a local build, `touch draft-marchan-kdl2.xml` before running `make`.
+To preserve the intermediate RFCXML form in a local build, run `make draft-marchan-kdl2.xml` once.

 Command line usage requires that you have the necessary software installed.
 See [the instructions](https://github.com/martinthomson/i-d-template/blob/main/doc/SETUP.md).